InspireSemi/llvm-project/offload/liboffload/README.md

 The main test suite for liboffload can be run with the `check-offload-unit` target, which runs the `offload.unittests` executable.
-The test suite will automatically run on every available device, but can be restricted to a single platform (CUDA, AMDGPU) with a command line argument:
+The test suite will automatically run on every available device, but can be restricted to a single platform (CUDA, AMDGPU, THUNDERBIRD) with a command line argument:

 ```sh
 $ ./offload.unittests --platform=CUDA